 Orbix applications can use event processing functions that do not implicitly initialize the application server name.
-The client can safely call either the function processEvents() on the function processEvent() on the ORB object.
+The client can safely call either the function processEvents() or the function processNextEvent() on the ORB object.

 These event processing functions are defined on Orbix class BOA.
 If the client is to receive callbacks, the client's ORB object must be initialized as type BOA.
 The client call, for example, to, processEvents() blocks while waiting for incoming Orbix events.
-If the server invokes an operation on the StockInfoCB object reference forwarded by the client, this call is processEvents() and routed to the correct function in the client's implementation object.
+If the server invokes an operation on the StockInfoCB object reference forwarded by the client, this call is processed by processEvents() and routed to the correct function in the client's implementation object.